 For a LIV test, lasers are placed in a controlled environment, where current is applied in a sweep, with voltage measured at the sweep interval and at the same time measuring the light output.
 For best results the three variables, light, voltage and current, must be time aligned.

-LIV testing is used for
+LIV testing is used for:

-• Testing the reliability of light emitting devices in various conditions that could affect their lifespan or the design of an end product
+- Testing the reliability of light emitting devices in various conditions that could affect their lifespan or the design of an end product.

-• Test device performance – for example output, wavelength, output power – after manufacturing
+- Test device performance – for example output, wavelength, output power – after manufacturing.

-• Identifying performane impacting defects.
+- Identifying performance impacting defects.

-Use A Pulsed Sweep
+Use A Pulsed Sweep For LIV Test

 Python API and Examples

 Python API and examples allow you to worry less about the code and more about the science of LED and Laser testing.
-VEKTREX offers many options to quickly automate testing of LEDs and Lasers.
+Vektrex offers many options to quickly automate testing of LEDs and Lasers.

 Video: How to Generate an IV Curve Easily